supermemo-wiki/SuperMemo.Wiki/learning/incremental-reading.md

 In the context of this wiki, **material** designates any sort of media through which learning can be achieved.
 Some example of material include: books, web articles, videos, podcasts, etc.

-With [spaced repetition](/supermemo/spaced-repetition), IR is one of the two fundamental paradigms of SuperMemo.
+With [spaced repetition](/supermemo/spaced-repetition) and [knowledge destructuring](/supermemo#knowledge-destructuring), IR is one of the three fundamental paradigms of SuperMemo.

 ## Comparison Matrix